edHelper.com

 By Trista L. Pollard

 2 The journey of the raindrop begins in one of the many drainage basins that exist around the world.
 A drainage basin collects the water that falls to the ground.
-The collected water is then delivered to the rivers, and in turn, sent the water to the oceans.
-Let's see how these systems transport rain water to the earth's oceans.
+The collected water is then delivered to the rivers, which then flow into the oceans.
+Let's see how these systems transport rainwater to the Earth's oceans.

 Paragraphs 4 to 6: